Is Colchicine safe for breastfeeding mothers?Medication & Prescriptions Children’s Health Pregnancy

 For treatment of oral lichen planus, there are many other treatment options available apart from colchicine and you should speak to your doctor and raise your concerns about the use of colchicine while you are breast-feeding and explore if alternative options are available for you.

-Sorry not terribly useful answer but colchicine is not one of the those very common drugs breastfeeding Mums take!
+Sorry, not a terribly useful answer, but colchicine is not one of the those very common drugs breastfeeding mothers take!

 As Dr Jasmine mentioned, there’s not much literature available regarding the use of colchicine in breastfeeding.

 The most recent, albeit small scale study done in 2015 with 37 women who breastfed while on colchicine showed that there was no increase in harmful long-term outcomes.

 Other studies have shown that even though colchicine is secreted into breastmilk (with the highest milk levels occurring 2 to 4 hours after taking your medication), there has not been any published literature (to my knowledge) about harmful effects on infants who were breastfed while their moms were on colchicine.

 The general guideline with the use of colchicine in breastfeeding women is that you and your specialist should continue to observe your infant for adverse effects.

 Moving forward, you should definitely take up these concerns regarding the use of colchicine and breastfeeding with the specialist managing your oral lichen planus, as he will be able to advise you on the best course of action regarding continuing, or switching the medication.